+Commented: ...and mixed-income...

-- 1908 AW-1.1 Guiding Growth and Neighborhood Conservation - The following general policies and actions should guide growth and neighborhood conservation decisions in the Lower Anacostia Waterfront and Near Southwest area.
-These policies and actions should be considered in tandem with those in the citywide elements of the Comprehensive Plan.
-1908.1 - 1908.2 Policy AW-1.1.1: Conservation of Established Waterfront Neighborhoods Revitalize and preserve established neighborhoods in the Waterfront Planning Area, while promoting infill development to provide new housing opportunities, including accessory dwelling units, to meet a range of affordability levels and housing needs.
-Continued investment in the existing housing stock and in established local commercial areas should be strongly encouraged.
-1908.2 - 1908.3 Policy AW-1.1.2: New Waterfront Neighborhoods Create new mixed- use neighborhoods on vacant or underutilized waterfront lands, particularly on large contiguous publicly-owned waterfront sites.
-Within the Lower Anacostia Waterfront/Near Southwest Planning Area, new neighborhoods should be continue to be developed at the Southwest Waterfront, Buzzard Point, Poplar Point, Southeast Federal Center and Navy Yard/Capitol Riverfront, and Carrollsburg areas.
-These neighborhoods should be linked to new neighborhoods upriver at Reservation 13, Poplar Point, and Kenilworth-Parkside via trails, additional water recreation opportunities and improved park access points along the Anacostia shoreline.
+Anacostia Waterfront/Near Southwest Planning Area, new neighborhoods should be continue to be developed at the Southwest Waterfront, Buzzard Point, Poplar Point, Southeast Federal Center and Navy Yard/Capitol Riverfront. and Carrollsburg areas.
+These neighborhoods should be linked to new neighborhoods upriver at Reservation 137 Poplar Point, and Kenilworth-Parkside via trails, additional water recreation opportunities and improved park access points along the Anacostia shoreline.
 A substantial amount of new housing and commercial space should be developed in these areas, reaching households of all incomes, types, sizes, and needs.
 Opportunities for neighborhood-scale energy utilities as part of the development of these areas should be evaluated, utilizing traditional fuels or wastewater thermal to provide greater environmental benefits for the community.
 The new waterfront neighborhoods should integrate new parks and amenities, enhance public access to the waterfront, and incorporate resilient design to mitigate flooding.
-1908.3 - NEW prioritize infrastructure improvements to mitigate flooding.
-Encourage the inclusion of parks, open space, and other improvements around denser development that preserve or enhance the natural function of floodplains. - NEW Policy AW Lower Anacostia Waterfront Flood Modeling Prioritize the Lower Anacostia waterfront area for comprehensive flood modeling of projected sea level rise and future flood hazard conditions, because the area's flooding potential is not accounted for in the current Flood Insurance Rate maps.
-Local studies should be used that are not currently accounted for in the District's currently effective Flood Insurance Rate Maps, s and used in tandem with Policy AW-R.3 (below) for encouraging climate-adaptive development.
+1908.3 locations of future development that are at-risk of flooding to help prioritize infrastructure improvements to mitigate flooding.
+Encourage the inclusion of parks, open space, and other improvements around denser development that preserve or enhance the natural function of floodplains.

+NEW

 Policy AW-Lower Anacostia Waterfront Infrastructure for Flood Mitigation

+Identify